FederatedAI/FATE/doc/community/develop_guide.md

 [python/federatedml/model\_base.py](../python/federatedml/model_base.py)
 .

-Override fit interface if needed
+  - Override fit interface if needed

-:   The fit function holds the form of following.
+    The fit function holds the form of following.

-    ``` {.sourceCode .python}
+    ``` sourceCode python
     def fit(self, train_data, validate_data):
     ```

     > Both train\_data and validate\_data(Optional) are Tables from
     > upstream components(DataIO for example).
 This is the file where
     > you fit logic of model or feature-engineering components located.
     > When starting a training task, this function will be called by
     > model\_base automatically.

-Override predict interface if needed
+  - Override predict interface if needed

-:   The predict function holds the form of following.
+    The predict function holds the form of following.

-    ``` {.sourceCode .python}
+    ``` sourceCode python
     def predict(self, data_inst):
     ```

     > Data\_inst is a DTable.
 Similar to fit function, you can define
     > the prediction procedure in the predict function for different
     > roles.
 When starting a predict task, this function will be called